gmassei/VectorMCDA/doc/_build/html/_sources/manual.txt

      Figure 1: Plugin manager in QGIS

-VectorMCDA implements several MCDA algorithms, avaible for the users at menu shown in figure 1.
+VectorMCDA implements several MCDA algorithms, available for the users at menu shown in figure 1.

 The user can download example data from the site http://maplab.alwaysdata.net/geomcda.html.